-- A New York S corporation is allowed a net operating loss deduction based upon the deduction allowed under section 172 of the IRC, had the corporation not made the election under subchapter S of Chapter One of the IRC (the amount that would have been entered as a net operating loss deduction on federal Form 1120, line 29a). - A deduction is not allowed for a net operating loss of a member sustained during any tax year - beginning before January 1, 1990, or - in which the corporation was not subject to tax under Article 9-A, or - in which the corporation was a New York C corporation. - IRC section 172 federal losses must be adjusted in accordance with Article 9-A, section 208.9(a), (b), and (g). - The New York State net operating loss deduction is limited to the amount required under section 172 of the IRC to reduce federal taxable income to zero. - For net operating losses sustained in tax years beginning after August 5, 1997, the NOL may be carried back only 2 years instead of 3 years, but may be carried forward for 20 years (with an exception for certain disaster losses).
-For net operating losses sustained in tax years beginning on or before August 5, 1997, the NOL may be carried back 3 years and carried forward 15 years.
+- A New York S corporation is allowed a net operating loss deduction based upon the deduction allowed under section 172 of the IRC, had the corporation not made the election under subchapter S of Chapter One of the IRC (the amount that would have been entered as a net operating loss deduction on federal Form 1120. - A deduction is not allowed for a net operating loss of a member sustained during any tax year - beginning before January 1, 1990, or - in which the corporation was not subject to tax under Article 9-A, or - in which the corporation was a New York C corporation. - IRC section 172 federal losses must be adjusted in accordance with Article 9-A, section 208.9(a), (b), and (g). - The New York State net operating loss deduction is limited to the amount required under section 172 of the IRC to reduce federal taxable income to zero. - For net operating losses (NOLs) sustained in tax years beginning after August 5, 1997, the NOL may be carried back only two years instead of three years, but may be carried forward for 20 years (with an exception for certain disaster losses). - For NOLs sustained in tax years beginning on or before August 5, 1997, the NOL may be carried forward 15 years.

-- The New York State net operating loss carryback is computed as if the corporation elected under section 172 of the IRC to relinquish the carryback provisions, except for the first \$10,000 for each loss year that may be carried back. - Any portion of the New York State \$10,000 net operating loss carryback that was not carried back may be carried forward. - The New York net operating loss deduction for any particular year is limited to the federal net operating loss deduction for that year.
+- For certain net operating losses incurred in tax years ending in 2001 and 2002, the NOL may be carried back five years, unless the taxpayer elects for federal tax purposes to disregard the five-year carryback.
+If you are claiming a five-year carryback, please attach a schedule of the computation. - The New York State net operating loss carryback is computed as if the corporation elected under section 172 of the IRC to relinquish the carryback provisions, except for the first \$10,000 for each loss year that may be carried back. - Any portion of the New York State \$10,000 net operating loss carryback that was not carried back may be carried forward. - The New York net operating loss deduction for any particular year is limited to the federal net operating loss deduction for that year.
 (For the purposes of this limitation, a corporation that has elected to carry back up to \$10,000 of its net operating loss for New York State purposes, should compute its federal net operating loss deduction as if it only carried back the same \$10,000.)